The year 2020 has been a busy one for the real estate market. But what will 2021 be like? Check out this infographic to learn more.

 The incredibly high prices for homes in Redmond is largely a result of the very tight inventory in the area.

 Like many cities in the Seattle area, Redmond has a shortage of homes for sale relative to the number of buyers in the market.
-As of April 2020, the real estate market in Redmond had just over a one-month supply of homes listed for sale.
+As of February 2021, the real estate market in Redmond had less than one-month supply of homes listed for sale.
 That’s well below the five to six months of supply that’s considered to be a “balanced” market.
 So it’s still a pretty strong seller’s market.

 According to the Northwest Multiple Listing Service (NMLS), pending sales in Western Washington outweigh new listings.
 Record-low inventory is characterizing the area, with inventory down 33% from the same time last year.